abentler/Apriori_Association_Rules/README.md

-# Interactive Quiz in RISC-V
+# Creating Association Rules with the Apriori Algorithm

 Java assignment for CSC 466, Knowledge Discovery from Data, 2024